 Eduction Server accepts HTTP requests and returns XML, so it might be a quicker method to get started with.
-In particular, if you already use the ACI APIs in other applications, you do not need to learn how to use additional APIs to run Eduction.
+In particular, if you already use the ACI API in other applications, you do not need to learn how to use additional APIs to run Eduction.

-• The Eduction SDK is available only in C and Java languages.
+The Eduction SDK is available only for C, .NET and Java.
 If you want to create an application in a different language, you might not be able to use the SDK without using additional methods to call out to shared libraries.

 NOTE: To use Eduction Server, you can use any method for making HTTP requests and parsing XML.
-There are also IDOL SDKs available in C, Java, and .NET.
+There are also IDOL SDKs available in C, .NET, and Java.